top of page

 Ph.D.
 Student

-Yueqi WANG received her Master’s degree in cognitive psychology from Peking University in 2022.
+Leyi ZHUANG received a Masters degree in Psychology from Fudan University in 2024.
 She is currently a second-year Ph.D. student in the Department of Educational Psychology at CUHK.
-Her research interests include parental monitoring, parental intrusiveness, and emotional development in adolescence and emerging adulthood.
+Her research interests include emotion regulation and intimate partner violence in adolescence and emerging adulthood.

 leyizhuang22@gmail.com